null2264/ThinkPad-L460-OpenCore/README.md

 ### ⚠️ Partially Working
 - \_Qxx EC Query not firing after sleep, caused FN Hotkeys and some battery update functions to stop working, reboot is required to fix it.
 A common issue on E-Series and L-series ThinkPad
+  - After some testing, this seems to be a firmware issue
 - DRM
-  - iGPU-only DRM is completely broken, but you still can use third-party browsers to watch DRM videos
+  - iGPU-only DRM is completely broken, use browser with Widevine DRM instead
   - Some iGPU-only Laptop users reported that `unfairgva=4` fixed it, you may test it on your device, but this workaround doesn't seems to be working on my Laptop

 ### ❌ Not Working